-Teach your learners how to take advantage of the thousands of graphic organizers and project templates in Wixie's Templates library.
+Teach your learners how to take advantage of the thousands of graphic organizers and project templates in Wixie's Curriculum and Template libraries.

-When students log in to their Wixie accounts, they can browse the Templates from the list on the left side of their Wixie home page or search using the field at the top.
+When students log in to their Wixie accounts, they can browse the templates from the lists on the left side of their Wixie home page or search using the field at the top.

 At the beginning of the year, you can assign or collect the templates you want students to use for a performance task or even to organize research.
 But as they learn how to use t-charts and timelines, create comics and public service announcements, transfer responsibility for learning to students by asking them to choose the template that matches their needs and project goals.

 Progress from product to prompt